manojmone/DevOps-Bootcamp/index.rst

 - You will need Docker Desktop installed on your computer.
 - You can download it from here - https://www.docker.com/products/docker-desktop
-- You will need a Github account.
+- You will need an Github account.
 - It is recommended that you use your personal Github account and not an enterprsie account.
 - If you don't have a Github account, you can create one here - https://github.com/